andreasabel/inCode/entry/lenses-products-prisms-sums.md

 [^2]: This type is technically also "too big" (you can write a value where
-    `split` and `unsplit` do not form an isomorphism), but I think, to me, "`split` and `join` must form an isomorphism" is a much clearer and natural law than get-put/put-get/put-put.
+    `split` and `unsplit` do not form an isomorphism), but I think, to me, "`split` and `unsplit` must form an isomorphism" is a much clearer and natural law than get-put/put-get/put-put.

 [^3]: Technically, LEM denialists and constructivists are somewhat vindicated
     here, because it is not strictly true in Haskell that a list is either an